 Seniors should plan to take the SAT at St. Mary's School on the first available test date in October of their Senior year.
 Students register at www.Collegeboard.com and choose St. Mary's as the test site.
-Transportation will be provided from the dormitory to St.Mary's School only on this date.
+Scores should be reported to St. Mary's School at 380655.
+Transportation will only be provided from the dormitory to St.Mary's School for SAT testing.

-Juniors at St. Mary's School should plan to take the SAT in the spring of their Junior year.
+Juniors at St. Mary's School will take the SAT in the spring of their Junior year.
 St. Mary's School will provide transportation from the dormitory to the St. Mary's test site on only one test date each spring.
 Students should check with the St. Mary's staff to learn about this testing date.

 *Students who would like to take the SAT should register for the test at least two months in advance to make sure they can attend on these test dates.